mezzio/mezzio/docs/book/v2/features/template/middleware.md

 The primary use case for templating is within middleware, to provide templated responses.
 To do this, you will:

-- Inject an instance of `Zend\Expressive\Template\TemplateRendererInterface` into your middleware.
+- Inject an instance of `Mezzio\Template\TemplateRendererInterface` into your middleware.
 - Potentially add paths to the templating instance.
 - Render a template.